latinacode/Explore-and-Summarize-Data/README.md

 3. The data set.

 ## Step Three - Explore your Data
-This is the fun part.
-Start exploring your data!
-Keep track of your thoughts as you go (in an RMD file).
+This means keeping track of the thoughts as I go (in an RMD file).

 ## Step Four - Document your Analysis
 The file should be formatted in markdown and should contain (in order):

 1. A stream-of-consciousness analysis and exploration of the data.

   a.
-Headings and text should organize your thoughts and reflect your analysis as you explored the data.
+Headings and text the reflect the analysis as I explored the data.

   b.
-Plots in this analysis do not need to be polished with labels, units, and titles; these plots are exploratory (quick and dirty).
-They should, however, be of the appropriate type and effectively convey the information you glean from them.
+Plots in this analysis do not need to be polished.

   c.
-You can iterate on a plot in the same R chunk, but you don’t need to show every plot iteration in your analysis.
+I can iterate on a plot in the same R chunk.

 2. A section at the end called “Final Plots and Summary”

-You will select three plots from your analysis to polish and share in this section.
-The three plots should show different trends and should be polished with appropriate labels, units, and titles (see the Project Rubric for more information).
+I will select three plots from the analysis to polish and share in this section.
+The three plots should show different trends and should be polished with appropriate labels, units, and titles.

 3. A final section called “Reflection”

-This should contain a few sentences about your struggles, successes, and ideas for future exploration on the data set (see the Project Rubric for more information).
+This contains a few sentences about the struggles, successes, and ideas for future exploration on the data set.